Glodwick

 Glodwick is an area of Oldham, Greater Manchester, England.
 It is south-east of Oldham town centre.

 Glodwick is a multi-ethnic residential area in the south of Oldham, home particularly to a large community of Pakistanis and British Pakistanis.

 Glodwick is marked architecturally by Oldham's history with the Industrial Revolution, particularly cotton spinning.
 Much of Glodwick's housing remain as red-brick terraces, built originally as dwellings for Oldham's many cotton mill workers.

 History

 Toponymy

 The name Glodwick was recorded first as Glodic in the 1190s.
 The first element may be a Brittonic word related to Welsh clawdd, meaning "ditch, hedge".
 Gloddaeth in Wales may have a similar etymology.
-The second part of the name is harder to explain, but may be the Old English dic, likewise meaning "ditch", added later to the Brittonic word.
+The second part of the name is harder to explain, but may be the Old English dic, likewise meaning "ditch", added later to the Brittonic word, or derive from the Old English wīc meaning farm, dairy farm or settlement.

 Medieval history

 Lying within the historic county boundaries of Lancashire since the early 12th century, Glodwick, one of the oldest parts of Oldham, was recorded in 1212 as being one of five parts of the thegnage estate of Kaskenmoor, which was held on behalf of King John by Roger de Montbegon and William de Nevill.
 The other parts of this estate were Crompton, Oldham, Sholver and Werneth.
 Glodwick later formed part of the township of Oldham within the ancient ecclesiastical parish of Prestwich-cum-Oldham, in the hundred of Salford.